This article explains how to export (backup) or import (restore) device drivers using Windows 11.

 Replace full_path_to_export_folder with a folder you want to export to.
 Example: C:\Drivers\Export

-You should see a similar screen to the one below when you successfully export device drivers.
+You should see a screen like the one below when successfully exporting device drivers.

 You can also use the commands below to export device drivers.